 Your midwife or doctor will assess whether you need antibiotics during labour to protect your baby from being infected.

-It's possible to be tested for GBS late in pregnancy, if you have concerns talk to your doctor or midwife.
+It's possible to be tested for GBS late in pregnancy.
+Talk to your doctor or midwife if you have concerns.

 Infections transmitted by animals

 Cat faeces may contain toxoplasma, an organism that causes toxoplasmosis infection.
 Toxoplasmosis can damage your baby.
 To reduce the risk of infection: